The Witcher 3: Wild Hunt: Downloadable content

 The developer studied Witcher forums and websites such as Reddit to predict what players generally desired from downloadable content (DLC).
 A collection of 16 free DLC was released, as announced before release by the developers.
 They included cosmetic and additional gameplay content and the New Game Plus mode.
 CD Projekt Red announced two expansion packs: Hearts of Stone and Blood and Wine.
 Hearts of Stone was released on 13 October 2015, and Blood and Wine on 31 May 2016.
 Hearts of Stone follows Geralt as he contacts a mysterious entity known as the Man of Glass and an immortal man, Olgierd von Everec.
 The expansion was critically acclaimed.
-The second expansion pack, Blood and Wine, follows Geralt as he travels to Toussaint (a Nilfgaardian duchy untouched by war) to track down a mysterious beast which is terrorizing the region.
+The second expansion pack, Blood and Wine, follows Geralt as he travels to Toussaint (a Nilfgaardian duchy untouched by war) to track down a mysterious beast that is terrorizing the region.
 It was also critically acclaimed, winning the Best RPG category at The Game Awards 2016.
-A Game of the Year edition, with the base game, both expansions and all DLC, was released on 30 August 2016.
+A "Game of the Year" edition, with the base game, both expansions and all DLC, was released on 30 August 2016.

-Re-release
+"Next-Gen" update

-In December of 2022, the publisher re-released the game for the PlayStation 5, Windows, and Xbox Series X/S. The re-released game became available as a free upgrade for existing owners on PlayStation 4, Windows, and Xbox One, but also could be purchased separately.
-The re-release has been lauded for numerous visual enhancements made to the game.
+On 14 December 2022, the publisher released the game for the PlayStation 5 and Xbox Series X/S. This version became available as a free "Next-Gen" update for existing owners on PlayStation 4, Windows, and Xbox One, but also could be purchased separately.
+The "Next-Gen" version has been lauded for numerous visual enhancements made to the game, including higher resolution textures and ray-tracing.

 In 2021, video game news site Kotaku had reported that the re-release would include content from mods produced by fans; "HalkHogan", creator of a mod that improves the game's textures, announced that the developer had entered talks to include content from "The Witcher 3 HD Reworked Project" in the release.
-CD Projekt Red confirmed to Kotaku that they had entered talks with mod creators, prompting discussion about why the company, which earned $300mil in 2020, sought out community assistance.
+CD Projekt Red confirmed to Kotaku that they had entered talks with mod creators, prompting discussion about why the company, which earned $300 million in 2020, sought out community assistance.

-The re-release was originally scheduled for the second half of 2021, but was delayed to the second quarter of 2022.
-The re-released game was originally being developed by Saber Interactive.
-On 13 April 2022, CDPR announced that its in-house development team would be taking over the remaining work on the re-release, and that its release date would be postponed.
-In November, a release date of 14 December 2022 was announced.
+The updated version was originally scheduled for the second half of 2021, but was delayed to the second quarter of 2022.
+It was originally being developed by Saber Interactive.
+On 13 April 2022, CDPR announced that its in-house development team would be taking over the remaining work and that its release date would be postponed.
+In November, a release date of 14 December 2022 was announced for digital platforms.
+The game was made available for retail on 26 January 2023.

-The next-gen update included new outfits and a quest inspired by the Netflix-Series, improved visuals and performance and bug fixes as well as all previously released downloadable content.
+The "Next-Gen" update included new outfits and a quest inspired by the Netflix series, improved visuals, performance, and bug fixes as well as all previously released downloadable content.
 The re-release was published on schedule, but was criticized for introducing performance issues and bugs.
 Later that day, CD Projekt Red announced that they were investigating the issues and working on fixes.